 Theresa May has made it clear that after Brexit there could a crackdown on immigration.
 But experts now believe that this could have an adverse effect on local and national business.

-This could cause UK companies to go bust up and down the country which will also mean that thousands of individuals will lose their jobs.
+This could cause UK companies in London and throughout the UK to go bust which will also mean that thousands of individuals will lose their jobs.
 This warning was issued by the head of Britain’s biggest business lobby group.

 The measures that have been put in place to prevent low skilled immigration could have unintended consequences on both Brexit and immigration.